sumitmalik51/purviewlab/modules/module09.md

 ## :loudspeaker: Introduction

+Azure Synapse Analytics, formerly known as Azure SQL Data Warehouse, is a big data analytics solution with enterprise data warehousing features.
+It provides different types of compute environments for different workloads.
+It is often used to process large volumes of data and can be used to design a data lake, data warehouse or big data analytics platform.

-Registering an Azure Purview account to a Synapse workspace allows you to discover Azure Purview assets, interact with them through Synapse specific capabilities, and push lineage information to Azure Purview.
+Registering a Microsoft Purview account to a Synapse workspace allows you to discover Microsoft Purview assets, interact with them through Synapse specific capabilities, and push lineage information to Microsoft Purview.
+This enables you to see what data is ingested, processed and consumed by what analytical processes.

+## :thinking: Prerequisites

+* An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
+* A Microsoft Purview account (see [module 01](../modules/module01.md)).
+* A Microsoft Purview catalog with some assets (see [module 02](../modules/module02.md)).

 ## :dart: Objectives